PavanRangani/docs/docs/devops/assets/assets.md

     - [Athena Admin Staging](https://console.firebase.google.com/u/0/project/athena-admin-staging/overview)
     - [Athena Production](https://console.firebase.google.com/u/0/project/athena-prod-5fa03/overview)
     - [Athena Admin Production](https://console.firebase.google.com/u/0/project/athena-admin-prod/overview)
+- Admin projects:
     - All **admin** projects are used for respective environment's Admin Interface
+    - They are used to store metadata of the backup.
+It has fields like:
+        - `backupId`: Random timestamp
+        - `notes`: Notes added during the backup operation.
+        - `status`: Status of backup/restore operation
+        - `timestamp`: Random timestamp
+        - `type`: `BACKUP` or `RESTORE`

-### Backup Plan
+#### Backup Plan
 - We have daily backup of whole environment in place.
 Firebase Realtime database is being backed up via it.
 See [backup/restore](./backup-restore.md) for more details.
-- Hosting: We don't need it as we can always build it again.

 ## Java and UI libraries
 - All Private Java libraries and NPM packages are hosted on Nexus repository (on `jenkins, nexus` instance)